 A Wilhelm Scream is heard.
 Let’s be honest, you can’t have a Star Wars movie without a Wilhelm Scream.

-I Gotta love the part with Obi-Wan using his mind trick to persuade a death stick dealer into quitting his career as drug smuggler.
-I guess Obi-Wan must’ve taken Ronald & Nancy Reagan’s advice on “Just say no.”
+I gotta love the part with Obi-Wan using his mind trick to persuade a death stick dealer into quitting his career as drug smuggler.
+I guess Obi-Wan must’ve taken Ronald & Nancy Reagan’s advice saying “Just say no.”

 The only good part with Anakin, is when he sees his mother one last time, as he watched her die, due to her wounds from a couple of Tusken Raiders.
 As a result, he goes on a cold blooded rampage against them.

 Count Dooku’s backstory was really interesting.
 He reveals to Obi-Wan that he was once Qui-Gon Jinn’s former master.
-I would definitely like to see a solo film about young Dooku during his early years as a Jedi Knight, prior to joining The Separatists.
+I would definitely like to see a solo film about young Dooku during his early years as a Jedi Knight, prior to joining The Separatists and becoming Darth Sidious’ apprentice filling Darth Maul’s role.

 John Williams’ Musical Score, has a decent soundtrack.

 The Best Line in this film is, “This party’s over.”
-The Line is delivered by Mace Windu, after saying it, a swarm of Jedis appear by igniting their lightsabers, by making me say “Oh heck yeah!”
+The Line is delivered by Mace Windu, after saying it, a swarm of Jedi Knights appear by igniting their lightsabers, by making me say “Oh heck yeah!”

 On the 1:55:40 mark, there’s a Pause Worthy Moment, showing Ewan McGregor, who accidentally spots a watch.
 Does this mean, watches are part of the Star Wars canon?
 I thought it was clever to see McGregor wearing a watch as Obi-Wan.

-The Worst Line for the film is “I hate sand, it’s rough coarse, irritating.”
+The Worst Line for the film is “I hate sand, it’s rough coarse, irritating and it gets everywhere.”
 The Line was delivered by Anakin.
-That’s not how you pick a girl to like you.
-Darth Vader use to have the coolest dialogue in The Original Trilogy, until George decided to come with a lame one.
+That’s not how you say a lame pickup line to get a girl to like you.
+Darth Vader use to have the coolest dialogue in The Original Trilogy, until George decided to come up with a lame one.
 Seriously, Anakin really needs a date doctor.

 Jar Jar was the one responsible for giving Palpatine/The Emperor, “emergency powers,” or in this case, to create a clone army of Jango Fetts.
 Congratulations Lucas, you just had to use that wild card on Jar Jar for giving him a prominent role for The Emperor’s prototype of The Galactic Empire!